shapeblue/mbx/README.md

     default              active     yes           yes
     monkeynet            active     yes           yes

-    $ ifconfig virbr1
-    virbr1: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500
-        inet 172.20.0.1  netmask 255.255.0.0  broadcast 172.20.255.255
-        ether 52:54:00:c4:5b:40  txqueuelen 1000  (Ethernet)
-        RX packets 0  bytes 0 (0.0 B)
-        RX errors 0  dropped 0  overruns 0  frame 0
-        TX packets 0  bytes 0 (0.0 B)
-        TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

 Alternatively, you may open `virt-viewer` manager and click on:

     Edit -> Connection Details -> Virtual Networks

-Add a virtual network with NAT in 172.20.0.0/16 like below:
+You may also manually add/configure a virtual network with NAT in 172.20.0.0/16 like below:

 ![VM Manager Virt Network](doc/images/virt-net.png)

-This will create a virtual network with NAT with the CIDR 172.20.0.0/16, your gateway will be `172.20.0.1` which is also your host's virtual bridge IP.
+This will create a virtual network with NAT and CIDR 172.20.0.0/16, the gateway `172.20.0.1` is also workstation/host's virtual bridge IP.
 The virtual network's bridge name `virbrX`may be different and it does not matter as long as you've a NAT-enabled virtual network in 172.20.0.0/16.

-Note: you need to setup virtual networking only once.

-### Networking and Dev/QA Setup

-Your base platform (laptop) will have the gateway IP `172.20.0.1`.
+    Your workstation/host IP address is `172.20.0.1`.

-For Dev env, run your favourite IDE such as IntelliJ IDEA, text-editors, your management server, MySQL server and NFS server (secondary and primary storages) on your laptop (not in a VM) where these services can be accessible to VMs, KVM hosts etc. at your host IP `172.20.0.1`.

-For QA env, the management+usage server, MySQL server, marvin tests etc all will run in management VMs and their IPs will be dynamically allocated.

-To ssh into deployed VMs (with NSS configured), you can login simply using:

-    $ ssh root@<name of VM/domain or IP>

-### Storage Setup
+### Create Storage Gold-Masters

-After setting up NFS on the host/laptop, you need to create a storage golden master directory that contains two primary storages and secondary storage folder with the systemvmtemplate for a specific version of CloudStack seeded.
-The storage golden master is used as storage source of a mbx environment during `mbx deploy`.
+After setting up NFS on the workstation host, you need to create a CloudStack-version specific storage golden master directory that contains two primary storages and secondary storage folder with the systemvmtemplate for a specific version of CloudStack seeded.
+The storage golden master is used as storage source of a mbx environment during `mbx deploy` command execution.

+Note: This is required one-time only for a specific version of CloudStack.

 For example, the following is needed only one-time for creating a golden master storage directory for 4.15 version: